 Living in Germantown, Philadelphia, PA

 Germantown, Pennsylvania, is a neighborhood on the northwest end of Philadelphia.
-Founded in the 1680s as its own town, it's been part of Philly for the past 150 years.
+Founded in the 1680s as its own town, it became absorbed into Philadelphia in 1854 and has been a wonderful part of the city for the past 150 years.
 Today Germantown is a bustling neighborhood where diversity and affordability meets historic buildings and parkland.

 Things to Do in Germantown

 Germantown is located about eight miles northwest of Center City, and is divided into two neighborhoods: East Germantown, which lies to the east of Germantown Avenue, extending to Wister Street and the Awbury Arboretum, and the Germantown neighborhood, which stretches from the west side of Germantown Avenue to Wissahickon Avenue.
 Germantown Avenue is dotted with an eclectic assortment of small, casual restaurants that reflect the interests of the people who live here: vegetarian cafes, soul food, and Asian buffets are just some of the most popular options, along with plenty of fast food chains west of Germantown Avenue.

 Living in Germantown means being surrounded by historical architecture.
 Many mansions and spacious homes are private residences, but you can tour the historic Cliveden and Wyck mansions for a glimpse of life in Old Philadelphia.
 You can sample locally grown produce at the Friday night farmers market and hear children's laughter at the many festivals and events held here.
 In October, the Revolutionary Germantown Festival attracts visitors from all over southeastern Pennsylvania to sit in the beer garden and watch reenactments of Revolutionary War battles.